vermilion00/qmk_firmware/docs/features/analog_matrix.md

 There you can see an actual, working implementation.

 If you have any questions, feel free to contact me at vermilion00.github@gmail.com

+TODO:
+* Make analog_matrix the main page, then have hardware and software config as two separate subpages
+* Do I need to specifically set ADC_1 and/or DMA info in mcuconf?
+* Show function calls
+* Add example code for functions
+* Draw a schematic for an example keyboard, and base my explanations on that
+* Test the power feature, then add it to the docs
+* Improve and test dynamic calibration, then add to docs
+* Make a split keyboard section summarizing all stuff
+* Add keycodes to relevant sections
+* Include information about endpoints etc, for MIDI and joystick features, in the mcu list
+* Add options to the config options doc and the data driven doc
+* Remove personal references and email before upstreaming